clemlesne/private-gpt/README.md

 # 🔒 Private GPT

 Private GPT is a local version of Chat GPT, using Azure OpenAI.
+It is an enterprise grade platform to deploy a ChatGPT-like interface for your employees.

 Includes:

-- A dead simple interface
-- An enterprise grade platform to deploy a ChatGPT-like interface for your employees
 - Can be configured to use any Azure OpenAI completion API, including GPT-4
+- Dark theme for better readability
+- Dead simple interface
 - Manage users effortlessly with OpenID Connect
+- More than 150 tones and personalities (accountant, advisor, debater, excel sheet, instructor, logistician, etc.) to better help employees in their specific daily tasks
 - Possibility to send temporary messages, for confidentiality
-- Pre-configured tones and personalities (accountant, advisor, debater, excel sheet, instructor, logistician, etc.)
 - Salable system based on stateless APIs, cache, progressive web app and events
 - Search engine for conversations, based on semantic similarity and AI embeddings
 - Unlimited conversation history